Frequently Asked Questions

 Do you have a question about our work, our points of view or how you can help?
 In the section below you will find the answers to the most frequently asked questions.
 Click on the question to reveal the answer.

 Thank you for wanting to help!
-All year round we welcome volunteers who want to help out on Lesbos.
+All year round we welcome volunteers who want to help out in Greece.
 Besides this, a financial contribution would be very helpful; our foundation depends on donations.
 Also, you could organize an activity that brings the situation to people’s attention.
 Please click here to read about the different things you could do.

 Thank you for wanting to volunteer!
 Please check out our page with job openings to see if there is one that fits you.
 That is also where you can sign up.
 Once we’ve received your application, our screening employee will contact you within several days.